Dailymotion-Pro-Services/custom-embed-v2/livestream.md

 ### Replacement information:

-We also provide the option to change the interval and the text in the information when Livestream is replaced.
+We also provide the option to change [auto replacement](#auto_replace), the interval and the text in the information when Livestream is replaced.
 By adding `<script type="application/json" id="dm_player_text" >` tag, the text in the information can be changed.

 Here is an example.